zackvega1/BLDCMotorDriver/README.md

 2. Connect your Pico to your computer with a USB cable
 3. Hold BOOTSEL on your Pico
 4. Run Zadig and for RP2 Boot (Interface 1) install `libusb-win32 (v1.2.7.3)` or `WinUSB (v6.1.7600.16385)` \
-   &rarr; we were able to get the firmware flashing to work with `libsub` but if you have issues try `WinUSB`
+   &rarr; we were able to get the firmware flashing to work with `libusb` but if you have issues try `WinUSB`
    ![image](https://github.com/zackvega1/BLDCMotorDriver/assets/79417604/b3ce031a-80eb-4ed7-934b-d532f9640b4f)

-Once you have installed the USB driver of your choice on the PICO, perform the following steps when you want to reflash firmware:
+Once you have installed the USB driver of your choice on the Pico, perform the following steps when you want to reflash firmware:
 1. Build your project in PlatformIO
 2. Hold BOOTSEL on your Pico and power cycle
 3. Manually drag `.pio/build/pico/firmware.uf2` to the mounted Pico drive

+## PlatformIO Setup
+Perform the following steps to get PlatformIO up and running, so you can start building code and flashing it to the Pico